fuyuka3725/DSRE-EX/README.md

 ## TODO

-- [ ] Fix the automatic parameter calculation formula so that it does not reference the resampling space.
+- [x] Fix the automatic parameter calculation formula so that it does not reference the resampling space.
+- [ ] Fix the issue where sound quality was degraded in certain frequency bands.
-- [ ] Imports a multi-platform GUI from [CrossDarkrix/DSRE-Audio-Enhancer](https://github.com/CrossDarkrix/DSRE-Audio-Enhancer).
+- [ ] Imports a MacOS GUI from [CrossDarkrix/DSRE-Audio-Enhancer](https://github.com/CrossDarkrix/DSRE-Audio-Enhancer).

 ## Credits
 - DSRE: https://github.com/x1aoqv/DSRE---Digital-Sound-Resolution-Enhancer